AutoResearch/autora-core/docs/cli/with-cylc-conda/index.md

 --8<-- "docs/cli/with-cylc-conda/flow.cylc"
 ```

-We can call the `cylc` command line interface as follows, in a new shell session (_not in the python session_).
+We can call the `cylc` command line interface as follows, in a shell session:

 First, we validate the `flow.cylc` file:
 ```shell